-This Vegetarian Frittata Recipe features sweet corn and tomatoes with a bit of sharp cheddar for an easy and healthy meal the whole family will love.
+This Tomato and Corn Frittata combines juicy tomatoes with silky corn and a bit of sharp cheddar for an easy and healthy meal the whole family will love.
 Naturally low-carb and gluten-free, this healthy vegetarian frittata is perfect for breakfast, lunch, dinner, or make-ahead meals!

 Also, eggs.
-Duh.
-You can't make a frittata without breaking a few eggs... that's how the saying goes, right?
-In this particular frittata recipe I used a bit of whole milk to thin out the eggs and make the whole situation a bit more custardy, because corn + custard = a literal slice of heaven in my mouth.
+You can't make a frittata without breaking a few eggs...
+In this particular frittata recipe, I used a bit of whole milk to thin out the eggs and make the whole situation a bit more custardy because corn + custard = a literal slice of heaven in my mouth.
+And as a nutritionist, I love that this recipe is naturally packed with protein.

 First, you sauté the red onions in a bit of olive oil to soften 'em up.
 Then, the corn goes in.
 I like to crank the heat and get a bit of a char on the corn if it's fresh off the cob.

-The eggy custard gets poured over the corn and tomatoes, and I like to use a spatula to move things around just a bit and bring some of the vegetables up to the surface.
+Poured your eggy custard over the corn and tomatoes—I like to use a spatula to move things around just a bit and bring some of the vegetables up to the surface.
 Keep the pan on the heat for a few minutes more to get the bottom set up, and then we're heading into the oven for the big finish.

 I like to bake, then broil my frittatas.
 Usually I pre-heat the oven so it's nice and hot when the frittata goes in, and then after a few minutes I flip it over to the broil setting to get the top all nice and brown.